-For the more religiously-inclined traveler, the Castilla-Leon region is the best place to find more festivities and ceremonies centered around traditional Holy Week events.
+For the more religiously-inclined traveler, the region of Castilla y León is the best place to find more festivities and ceremonies centered around traditional Holy Week events.
 Along with Zamora, you can also visit Valladolid, Leon, Salamanca, Avila, and Segovia in the region.
-Alternatively, you can venture to the Andalusia region, especially Seville, for the biggest and grandest Semana Santa celebrations in Spain.Continue to 2 of 10 below.
+Alternatively, you can venture to the Andalusia region, especially Seville, for the biggest and grandest Semana Santa celebrations in Spain.

-Semana Santa in Andalusia
+Semana Santa in Andalusia: Overview

 Semana Santa in Seville

-Saturday is a much quieter day with only a few short processions, most starting in the evening around 7 p.m. and finishing at around 11 p.m. or midnight.
-On Sunday, one procession, the most important one of the week, leaves shortly before 5 a.m. from the Santa Marina church and arrives at... the Seville Cathedral at 2:30 p.m.Continue to 4 of 10 below.
+Holy Saturday (Sábado de Gloria) is a much quieter day, with only a few short processions.
+Most start in the evening around 7 p.m. and finish at around 11 p.m. or midnight.
+On Easter Sunday, one procession—the most important one of the week—starts shortly before 5 a.m. from the Santa Marina church and arrives at the Seville Cathedral at 2:30 p.m.

 Semana Santa in Malaga

-Semana Santa in Castilla and Leon
+Semana Santa in Castilla y León: Overview

 Semana Santa in Zamora

-In the evening, Zamora takes on a little of the partying of Seville, with people occupying the streets throughout the night.
-It is a family event, with parents and children mingling... with drunk youths.
-It all ends with a procession at 5am, officially called "la procesion de las cinco de la mañana" (the procession of five o'clock in the morning) but commonly called "la procesion de los borachos" (the procession of the drunks), for obvious reasons.
+In the evening, Zamora borrows a little bit of Seville's party atmosphere, with people celebrating in the streets throughout the night.
+It is a family event, with parents and children mingling with everyone from rowdy adolescents to chatty grandmas.
+It all ends with a procession at 5 a.m., officially called "la procesión de las cinco de la mañana" (literally, "the 5 a.m. procession") but commonly called "la procesión de los borrachos" ("the procession of the drunks"), for obvious reasons.